marianoarnaiz/DASvader.jl/README.md

 # DASVader.jl

-**DASVader.jl** is an open, fast, and flexible framework for analyzing **Distributed Acoustic Sensing (DAS)** data in [Julia](https://julialang.org).
-This package is designed for ease of use, speed, and adaptability, making it ideal for processing large DAS datasets.
+**DASVader.jl** is an open, fast, and flexible package for analyzing **Distributed Acoustic Sensing (DAS)** data in [Julia](https://julialang.org).
+It is designed for ease of use, speed, and adaptability, making it ideal for processing large DAS datasets.

 This `README` provides a brief overview of installing and using DASVader.
 Comprehensive documentation and examples will be available soon.